The two photographs show the construction of the map c.1976-77

 Set in the open air in the Peeblesshire landscape at Eddleston, The Great Polish Map of Scotland as a permanent three-dimensional reminder of Scotland’s hospitality to the Polish Forces.
 It was also a powerful symbol of their role in protecting Scotland from invasion in wartime.

-The coastline and relief of Scotland were laid out precisely in 1975 by Kazimierz Trafas, a young Polish student geographer-planner from the Jagiellonian University at Cracow, with a few of his Polish colleagues.
+Construction began in 1974 with most of the coastline and relief of Scotland being precisely laid out in 1975 by Kazimierz Trafas, a young Polish student geographer-planner from the Jagiellonian University at Cracow, with a few of his Polish colleagues.

 Engineering infrastructure was put in place to surround it with a sea of water and some of the main rivers were even arranged to flow from headwaters pumped into the mountains.